-If immediate delivery is used with task management commands, these commands may reach the target task management before the tasks on which they are supposed to act.
-However, their CmdSN is a marker of their position in the stream of commands.
-The task management command MUST carry the CmdSN that is given to the next non-immediate command.
+If immediate delivery is used with task management commands, these commands may reach the target before the tasks on which they are supposed to act.
+For this reason the task management command MUST carry the current CmdSN as a marker of their position in the stream of commands.
 The initiator and target must ensure that the task management commands act as specified by SAM2.
 For example, both commands and responses appear as if delivered in order.
+Whenever CmdSN for an outgoing PDU is not specified by an explicit rule CmdSN will carry the current value of the local CmdSN register (see later in this section).

-Beyond the scope of this document is the means by which one may request immediate delivery for a command or by which iSCSI decides by itself to mark a PDU for immediate delivery.
+The means by which one may request immediate delivery for a command or by which iSCSI decides by itself to mark a PDU for immediate delivery are beyond the scope of this document.

 The number of commands used for immediate delivery is not limited and their delivery to execution is not acknowledged through the numbering scheme.
-Immediate commands can be rejected by the iSCSI target due to a lack of resources.
-An iSCSI target MUST be able to handle at least one immediate task management command and one immediate non-task-management iSCSI request per connection at any time.
+Immediate commands can be rejected by the iSCSI target due to lack of resources.
+An iSCSI target MUST be able to handle at least one immediate task management command and one immediate nontask-management iSCSI command per connection at any time.

 With the exception of the commands marked for immediate delivery, the iSCSI target layer MUST deliver the commands for execution in the order specified by CmdSN.
-Commands marked for immediate delivery may be handed over by the iSCSI target layer for execution as soon as detected. iSCSI may avoid delivering some commands for execution if required by a prior SCSI or iSCSI action (e.g., clear task set Task Management request received before all the commands on which it was supposed to act).
+Commands marked for immediate delivery may be handed over by the iSCSI target layer for execution as soon as detected. iSCSI may avoid delivering some commands for execution if required by a prior SCSI or iSCSI action (e.g., CLEAR TASK SET Task Management request received before all the commands on which it was supposed to act).
 Delivery for execution means delivery to the SCSI execution engine or an iSCSI-SCSI protocol specific execution engine (e.g., for text requests).